Sampling recovery on function classes with a structural condition: Historical remarks

 Let us make a brief comment on the nonlinear recovery characteristic $\varrho_m^o$ (see Section \ref{K} for further discussion).
 The authors of \cite{JUV} (see Corollary 4.16 in v3) proved the following interesting bound for $1<q<2$, $r>1/q$ and $m\ge c(r,d,q) v(\log(2v))^3$,

 In \cite{DTM2} we proved the following bound \be \varrho_{m}^{o}(\bW^{r}_q,L_2(\T^d)) \le C'(r,d,q) v^{-r+1/q-1/2} (\log v)^{(d-1)(r+1-2/q)} \end{equation} provided that \be m\ge c'(r,d,q) v(\log(2v))^3. \ee Let us make some comments on bounds (\ref{H6}) and (\ref{H7}).
 First of all, these bounds were proved by different methods.
 Bound (\ref{H6}) was proved in \cite{JUV} with the help of a powerful result from compressed sensing theory and bound (\ref{H7}) is based on a result on universal discretization and uses the greedy type algorithm the WOMP.
+The reader can find some results on compressed sensing in \cite{VTbook} and \cite{KaTe}.
 Second, the WOMP provides a sparse with respect to the trigonometric system approximant while (\ref{H6}) does not provide a sparse one.
 Third, the algorithm used in \cite{JUV} uses some information of the function class ($\bW^{r}_q$ in our case).
 This means that for each class $\bW^{r}_q$ we need an algorithm adjusted to this class.
 The algorithm WOMP does not use any information of the function class and provides the bound (\ref{H7}).
 This makes the WOMP universal for the collection of classes $\bW^{r}_q$.
 Finally, bound (\ref{H7}) is slightly sharper than (\ref{H6}).

 In the above mentioned results we study sampling recovery in the $L_2$ norm.
-The technique, which was used in the proofs of the bounds (\ref{H6}) and (\ref{H7}) is heavily based the fact that we approximate in the $L_2$ norm.
+The technique, which was used in the proofs of the bounds (\ref{H6}) and (\ref{H7}) is heavily based on the fact that we approximate in the $L_2$ norm.
 The following result was proved in \cite{KoTe} (see Theorem 5.5 and Proposition 5.1) very recently.

 \begin{Theorem}[{\cite{KoTe}}] Let $1<q\le 2<p<\infty$.
 There exist two constants $c=c(r,d,p,q)$ and $C=C(r,d,p,q)$ such that we have the bound for $r>1/q$

 for any $v\in\N$ and any $m$ satisfying

 \end{Theorem}